Productivity Management has long been one of the biggest fears of business owners when it comes to employees working from home.

-Monitoring cloud application use can be one of the first red flags that something is wrong, and also let you know when everything is running smoothly with your remote team.
+Monitoring your cloud business services can be one of the first red flags that something is wrong, and also let you know when everything is running smoothly with your remote team.

 Use a Team Communication Hub

-When employers worry about employee productivity, it can often simply be the result of lack of clear communication.
+When employers worry about productivity management, it can often simply be the result of lack of clear communication.

 For example, a remote employee may be on an important video call with a client, but when their manager tries to reach them, all they know is that the employee should be working right now, but they aren’t answering.

 Suddenly, images of the employee goofing off starts flowing and the manager begins to get upset, when in truth their remote team member is working hard.

 These types of misunderstandings can be mitigated by using a team communication hub like Microsoft Teams.
 Some of the benefits include:

 - Custom status messages (at lunch, on a call, etc.)

 - Real-time messaging to virtually “tap a coworker on the shoulder”